JoonHyeok-hozy-Kim/upenn_mcit/ajiv_mk2.md

   - assessing their vascular access, vital signs,
   - fluid status dialysis-related complications,
   - and any other underlying medical conditions.
-- I carefully inspect and palpate the access site for signs of
+- I carefully inspect, palpate, and auscultate the access site for
-  - infection, thrombosis, or infiltration.
+  - signs of infection, thrombosis, or infiltration.
 - While monitoring blood pressure, heart rate, respiratory rate, and
   - temperature for any abnormalities,
   - I also assess for fluid overload or dehydration, such as